tajmilur-rahman/chrome-architecture/ConcreteAchitecture/README.md

 ## Concrete Architecture
 The concrete architecture is derived from manually mapping the source code directories to the conceptual modules.
+The file *concrete-arch-chrome-34.0.pdf* contains the figure for the Concrete Architecture of the 34th release version of Chrome.
 The scripts folder contains the code to generate these mappings.
 The output mappings are listed below.

 ### The Mapping folder contains postgres sql files for
 1. The call graph mapping between files (file_file_relation.sql)